 2. Measurement while drilling

 With MWD/LWD, geophysical measurements are made by a suite of well-logging tools that reside immediately behind the advancing drill-bit.
-Part of the data collected by these tools is sent to the surface in real time (MWD) by mud pulsing or some other method of telemetry.
+Part of the data collected by these tools is sent to the surface in real-time (MWD) by mud pulsing or some other telemetry method.
 The remaining portion of the collected data (LWD) is stored on a hard disk and recovered typically when a worn drill-bit is pulled to the surface to be replaced.